grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ## Lab Steps
 ### Part 1: Access Grafana Cloud Environment
-Note: a Grafana Cloud stack has been provisioned for you for this workshop.
-In this section we will validate that we can log into the instance.
+For this workshop, a preconfigured Grafana Cloud stack is provided.
+Let's start by ensuring you can successfully log in to the instance.

 ```Step 1:``` Log into your Grafana instance by going to the Grafana website using URL, login and password credentials you were sent via email.